ai-autocoder/portfolio/content/blog/docker-for-javascript-developers.md

 ---
 title: "Docker for JavaScript Developers: A Practical Introduction"
 date: "2025-06-10"
-excerpt: "'Works on my machine' stopped being acceptable when we started deploying to production.
-Here's how Docker saved me from environment hell and made deployments actually predictable."
+excerpt: "'Works on my machine' stopped being acceptable when deploying to production.
+Docker saved me from environment hell and made our deployments predictable."
 tags: [docker, nodejs, deployment, devops, containers]
 readTime: 16
 ---